 When you bite into it, you'll feel the crunchiness of the seeds and a refreshing cool tropical flavor.
-The flesh breaks off very easily with every bite.
+The flesh and its fiber breaks off very easily with every bite.
 Dragon fruits are better served chilled.
-It's an 'easy' fruit to eat for kids and adults with a not-so-strong but mild scent.
+It's an 'easy' fruit to eat for kids and adults with its not-so-strong but mild scent.

 #1.
-Sugar Dragon S8: like berries
+Sugar Dragon S8: Like Berries

-It is a red skin, red flesh dragon fruit that's just a bit bigger than the size of a duck egg.
+It is a red skin, red flesh dragon fruit that's just a bit bigger than the size of an Easter egg.
 This guy is sooo sooo sweet.

 #2.
-Physical Graffiti: like kiwis or grapes
+Physical Graffiti: Like Kiwis or Grapes

-Regarding taste, Physical Graffiti is not as sweet as the S8.
-It has this perfect balance between sweetness and tartness which many people really love.
+Regarding taste, Physical Graffiti is not as sweet as the S8 we've seen above.
+It has this perfect balance between sweetness and tartness which many people love.
 It's not over-powering, not too sweet either.
-If we may compare, it tastes like golden kiwis.
+Some describe Physical Graffiti as tasting like golden kiwis.

 #3.
-Delight: like melon
+Delight: Like Melon

 Delight tastes like a melon with that rindy crisp flavor.
 It's refreshing and a little bit tangy.
 You may also get a tiny bit of saltiness in it.

 #4.
-Vietnam White: like kiwi
+Vietnam White: Like Kiwi

 If you chill it before eating, you can really get that refreshing cool taste.
 The fibers of the fruit break off very easily; it's easy to bite off and chew (it's not way too firm).

 If you really like to kick it up a notch, let it ripen a bit more until the skin turn softer and more wrinkled.
 It tastes so good when the inside has some clear jelly-like part.
 That's the sweetest for sure!

 #5.
-Ecuador Palora: like sugar cube or honey
+Ecuador Palora: Like Sugar Cube or Honey

 To some people, the Palora is 'ughhh' because it's just way too sweet.
 It leaves that after-taste in your mouth that you just want to have a gulp of water afterwards.
 But to some people, this tastes just like heaven.

 #6.
-Red Laverne: like a grape-flavored watermelon
+Red Laverne: Like a Grape-Flavored Watermelon

-Red Laverne has this hot pink neon color on the inside with tons and tons of seeds.
+Red Laverne has this hot neon pink color on the inside with tons and tons of seeds.
 It has quite large fruits with less thick skin than the Delight.

 The question that many folks often ask is:

 She does many dragon fruit taste test videos on different varieties in her backyard.
 It's fun to see the cracking open of the dragon fruits and the reactions to how they taste.
+Hope you'll enjoy.